Week 2 fantasy wrap: Early picks continue to disappoint

 Dolphins vs. Chargers: I had a seven-team moneyline parlay, and the first six had hit, so all I needed was Younghoe Koo to make a game-ending 44-yard field goal to cash it.
 You know the rest…Jarvis Landry hauled in 13-of-15 targets, but that was good for just 78 yards (5.2 YPT)…Jay Ajayi is going to dominate as long as his knees hold up…Here’s Antonio Gates breaking the record for TD catches by a tight end.

-49ers vs. Seahawks: I underrated just how much Seattle’s poor offensive line would hurt this offense, as they are still searching for their first touchdown of the season, although at least Chris Carson has emerged as the team’s clear lead back…Brian Hoyer got 3.7 YPA while Carlos Hyde got 8.3 YPC…Jimmy Graham’s longest catch of the season has gone for six yards.
+49ers vs. Seahawks: I underrated just how much Seattle’s poor offensive line would hurt this offense, as they’ve scored just one touchdown this season, although at least Chris Carson has emerged as the team’s clear lead back…Brian Hoyer got 3.7 YPA while Carlos Hyde got 8.3 YPC…Jimmy Graham’s longest catch of the season has gone for six yards.

 Cowboys vs. Broncos: Trying to become the first running back ever to rush for 80 yards or more in 16 straight games, Ezekiel Elliott was held to eight yards on nine carries…Denver’s defense also held Dak Prescott to just 4.8 YPA, and he was picked off twice in a game for only the second time in his career…Trevor Siemian looks like one of the most improved players in the league, and C.J.
 Anderson will be an easy top-10 fantasy RB as long as he’s healthy.